 A Brief History of the Concept of Democide

 Democide might be a practice as old as time, but it reached new depths in the 20th century.
 This is when warfare became mechanized and, as pointed out by anarchist philosopher Hans-Hermann Hoppe, war shifted from being about property disputes over pieces of land into ideological crusades.
 Democracy vs. monarchy or liberalism and communism vs. fascism are great examples of this.

-The concept of democide was first formulated by Rudolph Rummel, a late professor emeritus of political science at the University of Hawaii and frequent Nobel Peace Prize nominee.
+While the act of governments killing their own citizens is not unique to this century, the concept of democide was first formulated by Rudolph Rummel, a late professor emeritus of political science at the University of Hawaii and frequent Nobel Peace Prize nominee.
 He studied the political violence of the 20th century with an eye toward doing all he could to end it.
 In doing so, he quickly noticed that not all mass killings committed by governments fell under the heading of “genocide.”
 Further, as stated above, the differences between mass killing for religious, political and ethnic reasons are often difficult to separate from one another.
 Rummel found a far more elegant term in “democide,” which could easily refer to all of this and more.

 Rummel’s conclusions were based on empirical study over a period of 15 years.
 He penned six books on the subject, publishing his abstracts and statistics on his website as a free resource for all to read.
 The major conclusions that Rummel came to were that despite their other shortcomings, Western liberal democracies excelled over all other forms of government in two major respects:

 - Democratically elected governments were the least likely to kill their own citizens.